bdmendes/feup-ltw-mancala/README.md

 ### Part 3

 Incomplete implementation of own server: routing, static files serving and register/ranking methods.
-Since this was not completed, the client will request the TW Server.
+Since this was not completed, the client will request the TW Server for multiplayer online games, whose availability is not guaranteed.

+## How to run

+Run `index.js` with `node` to launch the server on `localhost:9109`.

+Alternatively, give it a quick try via https://bdmendes.github.io/feup-ltw-mancala/.